Archana550/RevisionDocument/Searching.md

 - **Binary search on answer concept**
  **Peak element**
   - Binary search on answer concept
+  - from mid move towars the more promising side
+  - our answer is the element which is geater than the left as well as the right side element.
+  - so accordingly decide the more promising side and move on.
 - **Find maximum element in Bitonic Array**
 - **Search an element in Bitonic Array**
 - **Search in row wise and column wise sorted array**